In this section:

 This prize is awarded to an Australian or New Zealand trainee for excellence of hypothesis, scientific merit and oral presentation for a poster presentation at the RACP Congress.

-The AChAM Research Project Prize is awarded to a trainee based on a previously submitted research project that was assessed between 1 July 2015 and 1 July 2016.
+The AChAM Research Project Prize is awarded to a trainee based on a previously submitted research project that was assessed between 1 July 2017 and 1 July 2018 - the year prior to the award being offered.

 The AChAM Indigenous Prize is offered to medical students and junior medical officers who identify as being of Aboriginal, Torres Strait Islander or Maori descent.